This post may contain affiliate links. Please see my disclosure policy for details.

 He later decided to change his family name to Vigeland based on his hometown.
 Vigeland travelled around Europe to the likes of Copenhagen, Paris, Berlin and Florence to further his training.
 He also helped with renovations on the Nidaros Cathedral in Trondheim.

-He slowly gained a name for himself and, eventually, he became the most recognised sculptors in the whole of Norway!
+He slowly gained a name for himself and, eventually, he became the most recognised sculptor in the whole of Norway!

 Today, Vigeland is most famously known for creating the Vigeland Sculpture Park and for designing the Nobel Peace Prize Medal.

 He died in 1943 and his ashes are scattered in the bell tower of his studio in Nobels Gate.
 This is now the location of the Vigeland Museum.

 The history of the Vigeland Sculpture Installation